ski-freak/quartz/content/tags/navigation.md

 ---
 title: "navigation"
-description: Pages designed to organize other pages.
 ---
+Pages designed to organize other pages.

 [See all tags -->](/tags)